Learning to cook like a Porteño

 Although I have eaten empanadas all throughout South America I must confess they are the best in Argentina.

-I have been addicted to the spinach and cheese ones using the excuse I need more green in my diet to combat all the steak.
+I have been addicted to the spinach and cheese ones using the excuse I need more green in my diet to combat all the steak in San Telmo.

 folding empanada